argenisosorio/laravel-5-crud/readme.md

 -In the blade-example branch we can test examples of the extension of templates with blade.

 You may navigate to you URL http://127.0.0.1:8000/students

+-In the bootstrap-integration branch we can test example of a bootstrap integration in the project.

+You may navigate to you URL http://127.0.0.1:8000/students